 Backing up encrypted disks.

-This release includes support for vSphere virtual machine encryption.
+The vSphere 6.5 release includes support for virtual machine encryption.

 Performance of NBDSSL mode data transfer can be improved with this option.

 Three compression types are available – ZLIB, FASTLZ, and SKIPZ –